Ex-boyfriend guilty on all four counts in murder of Madeline Kingsbury of Winona

 Video camera footage shows Fravel driving Kingsbury’s van along the highway but doesn’t account for him for about 45 minutes after he passed through Choice Township.

 Katie Kolka, one of Kingsbury’s best friends, contacted police later that night after she couldn’t get hold of Kingsbury.
-She tried going to Kingsbury’s house, but no one was home.
+She went to Kingsbury’s house, but no one was home.

 “I knew from that night that she was gone,” Kolka said after the verdict.
 She said she feels good that Fravel is facing justice.